fabioformosa/metamorphosis/index.md

     }

 The convervion service is a registry of converters and it delegates to its registered converters to carry out type conversion logic.
+Developer has to call conversion service for any needed conversion

+    /* meta-syntax */
+    TargetType targetObject = conversionService.convert(sourceObj, TargetType)

 **j-metamorphosis** follows the model of type conversions provided by Spring Framework.
 It offers an enabler (by annotations) for Spring Conversion Service and other utility classes to write lean converters.
 **metamorphosis-nestjs** brings to NestJS the missing concept of conversion service.